 New faces, new processes and a new environment can get a bit overwhelming early on.
 To reduce this anxiety, we've created a simple but structured on-boarding process that helps the candidate settle in with ease.

 In the beginning of the second week, the candidate and their manager align and agree on a complex problem with a sharp focus area for one person to be able to solve it in 7 weeks.
-This problem is selected from an internal crowdsourced pool of ideas at Obvious.
+This problem is selected from an existing client project at Obvious.
 The remaining part of the week is spent refining the problem definition and coming up with an initial hypothesis.

 The candidate refines the initial hypothesis through a series of investigative exercises.